Low-temperature quantum thermometry boosted by coherence generation: Model and Preliminaries

 \subsection{Model description}

-We consider a qubit-probe of transition frequency $\omega_{p}$ coupled to $N$ ancilla qubits of frequency $\omega_{k}$ ($k= 1, 2,..., N$).
+We consider a qubit probe of transition frequency $\omega_{p}$ coupled to $N$ ancilla qubits of frequency $\omega_{k}$ ($k= 1, 2,..., N$).
 The ancilla qubits are coupled directly to a thermal bath (thermal sample) of temperature $T$ whose temperature is to be estimated.
 The qubit probe is outside the thermal sample and does not have direct access to it, as shown in Fig.~\ref{fig1}.
-The Hamiltonian of the ancilla-probe system is given by~\cite{PhysRevA.98.042124, PhysRevE.99.042121, Naseem_2020, PhysRevResearch.2.033285} (We take $\hbar=1$)
+The Hamiltonian of the ancilla-probe system is given by~\cite{PhysRevA.98.042124, PhysRevE.99.042121, Naseem_2020, PhysRevResearch.2.033285} (we take $\hbar=1$)

-here $g_k$ being the coupling strengths between the ancilla and probe, and $\hat{\sigma}^\zeta_{j}$ ($j=p, k$) with $\zeta_=x,y,z$ are the Pauli matrices.
+where $g_k$ is the coupling strengths between the ancilla and probe, and $\hat{\sigma}^\zeta_{j}$ ($j=p, k$) with $\zeta_=x,y,z$ are the Pauli matrices.
 In Eq.~(\ref{eq1}), the first, second, and third terms denote the Hamiltonians of the probe, ancilla, and their interaction, respectively.
 We note that the asymmetric interaction between the qubits given in Eq.~(\ref{eq1}) has previously been employed for the proposals of ancilla-assisted thermometry~\cite{PhysRevA.98.042124}, quantum thermal diode~\cite{PhysRevE.99.042121}, quantum absorption refrigerator~\cite{Naseem_2020}, and quantum heat manager~\cite{PhysRevResearch.2.033285}.
-Recently, Michal Kolář \textit{et al.} has considered similar asymmetric interaction between two-level systems where they show that the quantum coherence appears by a different mechanism, whereas the system-bath coupling does not have to be engineered~\cite{kolavr2022achieving}.
-This is done by formulating a necessary condition for the autonomous generation of non-zero local coherence in the individual TLS.
+Recently, Kolář \textit{et al.} considered a similar asymmetric interaction between two-level systems where they showed that the quantum coherence appears by a different mechanism, whereas the system-bath coupling does not have to be engineered~\cite{kolavr2022achieving}.
+This is done by formulating a necessary condition for the autonomous generation of non-zero local coherence in the individual two-level system (TLS).